-In the upper and lower reaches of the Mekong River, AHe ages from the valley bottom cluster around 20-15 Ma and have been interpreted as recording >700 m of river incision in the interval ~17-14 Ma, linked to intensification of monsoonal precipitation (Nie et al., 2018).
+- 135 In the upper and lower reaches of the Mekong River, AHe ages from the valley bottom cluster around 20-15 Ma and have been interpreted as recording incision of the river since ~17 Ma linked to intensification of monsoonal precipitation (Nie et al., 2018).
 However, Oligocene or earlier (>34 Ma) entrenchment of the lower reach of the Mekong River has previously been proposed, based on river offsets by structures related to the extrusion of Indochina in Burma (Lacassin et al., 1998).
-Regionally, a northward increase in erosion rate along the Mekong River and a westward increase toward the syntaxis since ~10 Ma have been proposed (Yang et al., 2016).
+Regionally, a northward increase in erosion rate along the Mekong River and a westward increase toward the syntaxis have - 140 been proposed since $\sim 10$ Ma (Yang et al., 2016).

-In the BaimaXueshan massif, located east of the Mekong River in its middle reach, AHe ages between 5 and 16 Ma, AFT ages between 20 and 60 Ma, and zircon (U-Th)/He (ZHe) ages between ~80 and 120 Ma have been reported by Yang et al. (2016) and Liu-Zeng et al. (2018).
-Age-elevation profiles have been interpreted as recording two rapid phases of exhumation, one between 60 and 40 Ma, interpreted as being linked to the main regional uplift and crustal thickening phase, the other since ~20 Ma, speculated to be linked to regional Miocene river incision (Liu-Zeng et al., 2018).
-However, quantitative time-temperature modelling of these age-elevation profiles using the 1D QTQt model (Gallagher, 2012) suggests a different scenario, with rapid exhumation only starting at 10 Ma, and no indication of a previous phase of rapid exhumation (Replumaz et al., 2020).
+In the BaimaXueshan massif, located east of the river in its middle reach, numerous AHe ages between 5 and 16 Ma, AFT ages between 20 and 60 Ma, and zircon (U-Th)/He (ZHe) ages between ~80 and 120 Ma have been reported by Yang et al. (2016) and Liu-Zeng et al. (2018).
+Age-elevation profiles have been interpreted as recording two rapid phases of exhumation, one between 60 and 40 Ma, interpreted as being linked to the main regional uplift and crustal thickening phase,

+145 the other since ~20 Ma, speculated to be linked to regional Miocene river incision (Liu-Zeng et al., 2018).
+However, quantitative time-temperature modelling of these age-elevation profiles using the 1D QTQt model (Gallagher, 2012) leads to a different scenario, with rapid exhumation only starting at 10 Ma, slowing down between 8 and 2 Ma, and accelerating since 2 Ma (Replumaz et al., 2020).

-In the Kawagebo massif, also along the middle reach but to the west of the Mekong River, all thermochronometric ages are much younger: AHe ages between 1 and 4 Ma, AFT ages between 3 and 7 Ma, and a single ZHe age at ~8 Ma have been reported from the Mekong valley and its tributary Yanzhi valley (Yang et al., 2016; Replumaz et al., 2020).
-Quantitative time-temperature inversion of the Kawagebo data suggests rapid exhumation since at least 8 Ma, with no clear estimate of the onset timing, and an acceleration after ~1.5 Ma (Replumaz et al., 2020).
-Rapid exhumation of the Kawagebo massif has been interpreted to be linked to tectonic uplift along a local thrust fault located along the Mekong River, in a restraining stepover between the Parlung and Zhongdian strike-slip faults (Replumaz et al., 2020; Fig. 2).
-However, this local thrust fault, inferred to be related to reactivation of regional north-south trending thrusts, has not been documented in the field.
-Therefore, additional work is needed in this region to resolve the exhumation history of the low-relief mean-elevation BaimaXueshan and the high-relief high-elevation Kawagebo massifs during the India-Asia collision period, in order to distinguish the effects of regional plateau uplift, incision of the Mekong River, and uplift along local tectonic structures.
+In the Kawagebo massif, also in the middle reach of the Mekong River but to the west, younger AHe ages between 1 and 4

+- 150 Ma, AFT ages between 3 and 7 Ma, and a single ZHe age at ~8 Ma have been reported from the Mekong valley and its tributary Yanzhi valley (Yang et al., 2016; Replumaz et al., 2020).
+Quantitative time-temperature inversion of the Kawagebo ages suggests rapid exhumation since at least 8 Ma, with an acceleration since ~1.5 Ma, but with no clear estimate of the onset of this rapid exhumation phase (Replumaz et al., 2020).
+Rapid exhumation of the Kawagebo massif has been interpreted to be linked to tectonic uplift along a local thrust fault located along the Mekong River, in a restraining stepover - 155 between the Parlung and Zhongdian strike-slip faults (Replumaz et al., 2020; Fig. 2).
+However, this local structure, inferred to be related to reactivation of regional north-south trending thrusts, has not been documented in the field.
+Therefore, additional work is needed in this region to resolve the exhumation history of the low-relief mean-elevation BaimaXueshan and the high-relief high-elevation Kawagebo massifs during the collision period, in order to distinguish the effects of regional plateau uplift, incision of the Mekong River, and uplift along local tectonic structures.